Questions and answers on foreign exchange swaps in Swiss francs

 In March and April 2023, the frequency of the seven-day maturity US dollar auctions was again temporarily increased to daily owing to the strained funding conditions for US dollars.
 The results of the auctions can be found at US dollar auctions conducted by the SNB.

-As part of the extension of the swap arrangement with the US Federal Reserve in November 2011, the SNB decided to participate in the development of a network of temporary reciprocal swap arrangements with the central banks listed above.
+• As part of the extension of the swap arrangement with the US Federal Reserve in November 2011, the SNB decided to participate in the development of a network of temporary reciprocal swap arrangements between six central banks (the Bank of Canada, the Bank of England, the Bank of Japan, the European Central Bank, the US Federal Reserve and the SNB).
 This allows the SNB to provide the other central banks with Swiss francs for their counterparties, if required.
 Conversely, it would also be in a position to provide liquidity not just in US dollars, but also in Canadian dollars, pounds sterling, yen and euros.
 At present there is no need to provide banks in Switzerland with liquidity in any foreign currency other than US dollars.
 The arrangements were concluded as a precautionary measure to ensure that liquidity-providing operations could be implemented rapidly if required.
 In October 2013, these arrangements, like those for the provision of US dollars, were converted into standing arrangements.

 The SNB also has a swap arrangement with the National Bank of Belgium, which was put into place many years ago primarily with a view to possible requirements in connection with payment transactions.
 In June 2012, the SNB and the National Bank of Poland also concluded a CHF/PLN swap arrangement as a precautionary measure, in order to cover the need for Swiss franc liquidity in Poland, if required.
 In July 2014, the SNB signed a swap arrangement with the central bank of China.
 Aside from the possibility of allowing liquidity in renminbi and Swiss francs to be made available to the relevant markets as required, this swap arrangement constitutes a key prerequisite for the development of a renminbi market in Switzerland.
 In February 2018, the SNB concluded a swap arrangement with the Bank of Korea, further strengthening the cooperation between the two institutions.